This article explains the steps to display seconds on the clock on the Top menu bar on an Ubuntu Linux desktop.

 Show seconds with the clock on the top menu bar using the Dconf Editor

-You can also use Dconf Editor to make common system changes if you can’t use the command Terminal app.
+You can also use Dconf Editor to make typical system changes if you can’t use the command Terminal app.

-If you are familiar with Windows, then you know about Windows Registry Editor.
+If you are familiar with Windows, you know about Windows Registry Editor.

 Ubuntu Linux doesn’t have a registry database to configure hidden system settings.
 Howerver, Ubuntu Linux uses the Dconf Editor tool to change low-level system configurations and settings.

-You can call it a Ubuntu Linux Registry Editor because it provides similar functionality, but without a massive database that is in the Windows system.
+You can call it a Ubuntu Linux Registry Editor because it provides similar functionality without a massive Windows system database.

 To use Dconf Editor, you must first install it since it doesn’t come with Ubuntu Linux.